kamranayub/posh-openweathermap/Readme.md

 You will need an account on [http://openweathermap.org](http://openweathermap.org) and the API key, it's free to create.

+## Unicode Symbols

+You may need to use a prompt that supports Unicode characters such as [ConEmu](https://conemu.github.io/) in order to see the weather symbols.

 ## Example Profile

 See **profile.example.ps1** for an example of a profile that write the above output.